fornewid/android-samples/README.md

-# EmbeddedPhotoPickerSample
+# EmbeddedPhotoPicker Sample
-This is a sample project using the Jetpack PhotoPicker library.
+This is a sample project using the [Jetpack PhotoPicker](https://developer.android.com/jetpack/androidx/releases/photopicker) library.